 In the case of seasonal influenza, the patient presents with fever, dry cough, and sore throat.
 There is associated headache, myalgia, pain in the eyes, and photophobia.
 In most cases, it is a self-limiting disease.
-However, in some patients, it can complicate into pneumonia and chronic lung disease.
+However, in some patients, it can complicate pneumonia and chronic lung disease.

 Influenza virus rapidly spreads from person to person via air droplets.
 Close contact with the already infected person.

 Uncomplicated influenza requires symptomatic treatment with paracetamol.
 Complicated influenza causes infection of the lower respiratory tract.
 It requires treatment with specific antiviral drugs.

 Acquires immunodeficiency syndrome (AIDS) is a viral infection caused by the Human immunodeficiency virus (HIV).
 It is a syndrome in which the immune system of the body is heavily compromised.
 A compromised immune system leads to an increased risk of opportunistic infections and malignancy.